 The missionaries will also take you in the Tabernacle, a National Historic Civil Engineering Landmark built by the Mormon pioneers in 1876, for more history and a pin drop demonstration in what is one of the most acoustically sound buildings in the world.

-Discovery Center (~ 1 hour)
+Discovery Experiences (~ 1 hour)

 FamilySearch is the largest genealogy organization in the world!
 Learning more about who you are and where you came from is just one of the many joys you will find when discovering your family history.

-Beehive House Tour (~ 30 min)
+Beehive House Tour (~ 30 Min)

 Located on the corner of South Temple and State Street, the Beehive House was built in 1854 as the main residence of Latter-day Saint prophet and Utah’s first governor, Brigham Young.
 Today the house is a museum displaying artifacts that belonged to the Young family.
 The sister missionaries take you around the Beehive House explaining about the Young family and the early history of Utah and Salt Lake City.

-Mormon Tabernacle Choir (~ 1 hour)
+Organ and Tabernacle Choir at Temple Square (~ 1 hour)

-The Mormon Tabernacle Choir is composed of 360 volunteers and it has performed across the country and in 28 foreign countries, from acclaimed concert halls to inaugurations of U.S. presidents.
+The Tabernacle Choir at Temple Square is composed of 360 volunteers and it has performed across the country and in 28 foreign countries, from acclaimed concert halls to inaugurations of U.S. presidents.
 In 1929, the Choir began its weekly live broadcast, Music and the Spoken Word, on the radio, and in the early 1960s made its way to television.
 Today this program stands as the longest running continuous network broadcast in America.